Ronnie Scott

 About

-A/Prof Ronnie Scott is the author of two novels: The Adversary (2020), which was a book of the year in the Age and shortlisted for a Queensland Literary Award and the Australian Literature Society Gold Medal; and Shirley (2023), which was a Guardian book of the year and shortlisted for the Christina Stead Prize for Fiction at the NSW Premier’s Literary Awards and the Voss Prize.
-According to the Guardian, 'He writes frequently about intimacy and obligation and the ways that lives can turn on the briefest of encounters'.
+His novel The Adversary (2020) was a book of the year in the Age and shortlisted for a Queensland Literary Award and the Australian Literature Society Gold Medal.
+His novel Shirley (2023) was a Guardian book of the year and shortlisted for the Christina Stead Prize for Fiction at the NSW Premier’s Literary Awards and the Voss Prize.

-As a novelist, he is a Montserrat Roig grantee, a fellow of Hong Kong Baptist University's International Writers Workshop, and a two-time MacDowell Fellow.
+As a writer, he's a Montserrat Roig grantee, a fellow of Hong Kong Baptist University's International Writers Workshop, and a two-time MacDowell Fellow.
+His third novel, Letter to a Fortunate Ex, will be published by Penguin in 2026.

 Ronnie's current research is into fiction and novels; AIDS memory and 'post-crisis' representation; consciousness and the nonhuman (including animals and AI); Creative Writing as an interdisciplinary field that can be applied to social challenges; cultures of Australian comics and graphic storytelling; and innovative ways for interviews to inform creative projects and map oral histories.